hyln9/VIKIROOT/README.md

 ## Troubleshooting

+- firstly please read through the "Attention" part above
 - "insufficient place for payload": a reboot is required
 - "waiting for reverse connect shell": please wake up your device, open the clock/alarm app or toggle the bluetooth switch in order to trigger the backdoor
 - still no luck: please run the "dbg" version and send an e-mail to me with the generated files which are just dump of some part of kernel and don't contain any personal information

 ## Credits

-@scumjr for the vDSO patching method.
+scumjr for the vDSO patching method.
+Tzul for helping me debug the sepolicy problem.

 ## TODO